Merton Bank Primary School

 Each child can have their own water bottle on their desk, please provide these with their name on.

-PE This term (Spring 1) we have PE every Monday and Wednesday – please ensure that your child attends school on these days in their PE kit.
+PE This term (Spring 1) we have PE every Tuesday and Thursday – please ensure that your child attends school on these days in their PE kit.
 On these days children must wear the following PE uniform: white polo shirt/ t-shirt, black shorts and trainers/pumps.
 We expect high standards of PE kits, please contact one of the team if you require any support.

 Autumn Term Learning: